 Some of the handbooks and guidance materials are older; however, they provide useful general information for updating critical areas ordinances.

-- Critical Areas Assistance Handbook: Protecting Critical Areas Within the Framework of the Washington Growth Management Act(), Washington State Department of Community, Trade and Economic Development (now Department of Commerce), Growth Management Services, November 2003
+- Critical Areas Assistance Handbook: Protecting Critical Areas Within the Framework of the Washington Growth Management Act(), Washington State Department of Community, Trade and Economic Development (now Department of Commerce), Growth Management Services, 11/2003 - Older but still useful

-- Priority Habitats & Species (PHS), Washington Department of Fish & Wildlife - List of Priority Habitats & Species, including county-specific list, management recommendations, etc.
+- Priority Habitats and Species (PHS), Washington Department of Fish and Wildlife - List of Priority Habitats and Species, including county-specific list, management recommendations, etc.

 Statutes and Administrative Regulations